pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Calling `$imageAsset->getThumbnail('non-existing-thumbnail-definition)` with a non-existing thumbnail definition will now throw an exception.
 Same goes for video assets and video image thumbnails.
 - Removed grid column operator `ObjectBrickGetter` since it is obsolete
 - Grid operator `AnyGetter` available only for admin users from now on

+- [Ecommerce] Indexing doesn't catch any exceptions that occur during preprocessing of attributes in BatchProcessing workers (e.g. elasticsearch).
+  You can change that behavior with event listeners.

 - [Ecommerce] Changed price fields `totalNetPrice` and `totalPrice` of `OnlineShopOrderItem` to decimal.
 - [Ecommerce] Activated `generateTypeDeclarations` for all generated data object classes and field collections.
 For migration